debroglie27/tensorEnv/Tkinter_prac/Projects/SE_Lab_Project9/README.md

 ---
 ### Adjuster Insert Window:
+This Window lets us Insert Data into the Adjuster Table.
+The User fill in the details and click the submit button to
+add the record inside the table.

 ![Adjuster Insert Window](https://raw.githubusercontent.com/debroglie27/tensorEnv/main/Tkinter_prac/Projects/SE_Lab_Project9/FrontEnd_Images/Adjuster_Insert.png)

+**Submit Button:** Inserts the Data filled into the Adjuster Table.
+**Back Button:** Takes the User back to *"Adjuster Window"*.

 ---
 ### Adjuster Search Window:
+This Window allows the User to search for a particular Adjuster.
+We have to first select the *Search by* option, then type the
+search value and finally click on the *Search Button* to display
+searched Adjuster.

+We can also display everything inside the Adjuster Table by Clicking
+the *Show All Button*.

+Finally, we can change status of Adjuster by selecting the particular
+record and pressing the *Change Status Button*.
+Firstly, status will change to "Busy" only when there is a Machine with Status
+"Failure", and the Machine Type and Adjuster Expertise should match.
+Secondly,
+status will change to "Idle" if initially it was "Busy".

 ![Adjuster Search Window](https://raw.githubusercontent.com/debroglie27/tensorEnv/main/Tkinter_prac/Projects/SE_Lab_Project9/FrontEnd_Images/Adjuster_Search.png)

+**Search Button:** Allows us to make searches based on our search value.
+**Show All Button:** Displays every record in Adjuster Table.
+**Change Status Button:** Changes the Status of the Adjuster which was selected.
+**Back Button:** Takes the User back to *"Adjuster Window"*.

 ---
 ### Adjuster Update Window:
+This Window allows the User to Update a record in the Adjuster Table.
+We first type in the OID of the record which we are interested in
+updating, then we press the *Show Button* to display the details.

+Now we can update the record by editing the Entry Fields.
+Finally, pressing the *Update Button* will update the record.

 ![Adjuster Update Window](https://raw.githubusercontent.com/debroglie27/tensorEnv/main/Tkinter_prac/Projects/SE_Lab_Project9/FrontEnd_Images/Adjuster_Update.png)

+**Show Button:** Displays the record details for the corresponding OID value provided.
+**Update Button:** Updates the record.
+**Back Button:** Takes the User back to *"Adjuster Window"*.

 ---
 ### Adjuster Delete Window:
+This Window allows the User to Delete a record in the Adjuster Table.
+The User provides the OID value for the record to be Deleted and
+pressing the *Delete Button* deletes the record.

 ![Adjuster Delete Window](https://raw.githubusercontent.com/debroglie27/tensorEnv/main/Tkinter_prac/Projects/SE_Lab_Project9/FrontEnd_Images/Adjuster_Delete.png)

+**Delete Button:** Deletes the record for which OID was provided.
+**Back Button:** Takes the User back to *"Adjuster Window"*.

+---
+### THE END, Thank You for reading through The Project.